Note 7. Fair Value Measurements

 (1) Money market funds are included in cash and cash equivalents on the consolidated balance sheets

-(2) PPP loans are included in other assets on the consolidated balance sheets
+(2) Asset is included in other assets on the consolidated balance sheets

 (3) Preferred equity investment held through consolidated joint ventures is included in assets of consolidated VIEs on the consolidated balance sheets